 6. Register with Other Missouri Agencies

-As you figure out how to start a side business of your own, you're bound to have questions about how to get the ball rolling or—after you have—how to manage and grow your business.
+As you figure out how to start a side hustle of your own, you're bound to have questions about how to get the ball rolling or—after you have—how to manage and grow your business.
 MOSourceLink and the University of Missouri can help you get started, especially for those interested in starting their own nonprofit.

 For all of the basics of banking and business, check out FSCB’s blog.